Last updated: April 13, 2022

 Understanding the Impact of Exposure

-This is a new virus for humans to cope with, which means that we have no immunity developed yet.
+This is a new virus for humans to cope with, which means that we are just beginning to develop immunity.
 It is not “just like the flu,” being both more contagious and more deadly than influenza.

-While it is currently most dangerous for the vulnerable – the elderly, immune compromised, those with preexisting health conditions, smokers and vapers – as the disease spreads, serious illness and death rise among lower risk populations.
+While it is currently most dangerous for the vulnerable – the elderly, immune compromised, those with preexisting health conditions, smokers and vapers – as the disease spreads, serious illness and death have increased even among lower risk populations.
 Being young is not a protection!

 What we know at this time is that asymptomatic people CAN and DO spread the virus.
-That is why social distancing and staying home as much as possible is such an effective tool for limiting spread to manageable levels.
+That is why social distancing, masking, and staying home as much as possible are such effective tools for limiting spread to manageable levels.

 For a great article and graphic explaining how important social distancing is and how the virus can spread, see this simulator from the Washington Post.